Matthewt303/frc-comp-analysis/README.md

 ## Overview

-frc-comp-analysis is library for end-to-end Fourier ring correlation analysis between two sets of single-molecule localization data or batch analysis for one set of localisation data.
+frc-comp-analysis is a library for end-to-end Fourier ring correlation analysis between two sets of single-molecule localization data or batch analysis for one set of localisation data.
 It is packaged as a python module that contains several command line scripts.

 The FRC calculation is based on [1](https://www.nature.com/articles/nmeth.2448):